The Warped Product of Hamiltonian Spaces: Foliations on Warped Product Hamiltonian Spaces

+By using~(\ref{levi-civita})-(\ref{levi-civita3}), one can obtain that above equations are satisfied if and only if $g_{ijk}=g_{\alpha\beta\gamma}=0$, and this completes the proof. \end{proof}

-\begin{Theorem}~ Let $\mathbb{H}=(M,H)$ be a warped product Hamilton space with nonconstant warped function $f$.
-Then, $\mathbb{H}=(M,H)$ is a Landsberg-Hamilton space if and only if the vertical foliation $VT^*M$ is totally geodesic. \end{Theorem} \begin{proof} First, we let
+\begin{Theorem}~ Let $\mathbb{H}=(M,H)$ be a warped product Hamiltonian space with nonconstant warped function $f$.
+Then, $\mathbb{H}=(M,H)$ is a Landsberg-Hamilton space if and only if the vertical foliation $VT^*M$ is totally geodesic. \end{Theorem} \begin{proof} With respect to the definition of Landsberg-Hamilton space~\cite{miron}, $(M,H)$ is a Landsberg-Hamilton space if and only if